aniketpandey8989/aniket-test/README.md

 1. Explain the difference between an abstract class and an interface.

     ```sh
     Both are used to achieve abstraction but , But an abstract class can have abstract and non-abstract methods but interfaces are pure form of abstraction .
-We can achieve multiple inheritence via abstract class but interfaces can't participate in multiple inharitence .
+We can achieve multiple inheritence via abstract class but interfaces cannot participate in multiple inharitence .
     ```
 2. What is the purpose of getters and setters in a class?